 - 3 cloves of garlic

-- 2 tbsp soften butter for mixing with the mushrooms
+- 2 tablespoon soften butter for mixing with the mushrooms

 Melt the 2 tablespoons of butter in a large frying pan, add the peeled and chopped onion, and fry on a low to medium heat until soft.